Doubly robust integration of nonprobability and probability survey data: Abstract

 \section{Abstract}

-Doubly robust estimators combine an inverse probability weighting estimator and a mass imputation estimator.
-Several doubly robust estimators for estimating the population mean (or prevalence) of an outcome have been proposed for integrating outcome and covariate data from a nonprobability survey with covariate data from an auxiliary probability survey.
-However, the question of how to combine a doubly robust estimate with a corresponding estimate based on outcome data from the auxiliary probability survey alone has only received limited attention.
-In this paper, we (i) review previously proposed doubly robust estimators, (ii) provide formulae for the variance of doubly robust estimators and the covariance between doubly robust and probability survey estimates, (iii) propose a framework for how to combine efficiently a doubly robust estimate from a nonprobability sample with an estimate based on the auxiliary probability sample alone, and (iv) provide formulae for the variance of such combined estimates.
+Doubly robust estimators for estimating the population mean (or prevalence) of an outcome have been proposed for integrating outcome and covariate data from a nonprobability sample with covariate data from a probability survey.
+These estimators combine inverse probability weighting estimation with mass imputation.
+However, the question of how to combine these doubly robust estimators with a Horvitz-Thompson or Hajek estimator that uses only outcome data from the probability survey has received only limited attention.
+In this paper, we first review previously proposed doubly robust estimators that use outcome data from only the nonprobability sample.
+We extend these estimators to enable estimation of domain (subpopulation) means (or prevalences), possibly using data from individuals outside the domain to improve estimation when the domain is small.
+We then consider how to combine this doubly robust estimator with a Horvitz-Thompson or Hajek estimator that uses only the probability survey data.
+We describe efficient combined estimators, and provide formulae for their repeated-sampling variances and for estimators of these variances.
+We also investigate the asymptotic relative efficiencies of the combined estimators compared to their two component estimators, and carry out a simulation study to assess their relative efficiencies in finite samples.
+These relative efficiencies depend on the ratio of the variances of the two component estimators and on how predictive the covariates are of the outcome.